 Clearly, excessive flexibility and reduced stability will increase the work rate of muscles responsible for stabilising the joint.
 As such specific exercises to increase stability – specific strength and core stability exercises – can help to increase stability and improve exercise efficiency.

-5. Genetics – there appears to be a strong genetic influence with regard to exercise economy with up to 20-30% variation in running economy observed amongst trained runners of similar ability (Morgan and Daniels, 1994).
+There appears to be a strong genetic influence with regard to exercise economy with up to 20-30% variation in running economy observed amongst trained runners of similar ability (Morgan and Daniels, 1994).
 Genetics will also play a role in how well we respond to training.
 In this way some individuals will see greater improvements in their exercise efficiency.

 Exercise efficiency and endurance race performance